linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 $$

-which we can plug into the optimal portfolio choice formula.
+which we can plug into the optimal [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] formula.

 So far so good,    but how can all this be useful if we don't know $\phi$ ?
 We could be pick some value for $\phi$ and hope that it is somewhat plausible.
 We would want shrinkage to be weak enough to allow Sharpe ratios to vary across asset classes in ranges that seem plausible,    but strong enough to make it very unlikely that we get $\hat{s}_{i}$ that take extreme values like,    say,    $\hat{s}_{i}>5$.
 We will get to this soon.